 Using a fit-for-purpose ITSM solution for ESM can help to ensure that all employee issues and requests are dealt with and, where possible, to agreed service levels.
 No more losing requests in personal email accounts or delays through the inefficiency of individuals is one of the key ESM benefits.

 5. Improved visibility into operations and performance

 The use of ITSM technology lets staff and management understand what has been achieved and what hasn’t.
-It ultimately gives insight into the value that each business function provides and makes it easier for this to be communicated to customers and other business stakeholders.
+This one of the ESM benefits ultimately gives insight into the value that each business function provides and makes it easier for this to be communicated to customers and other business stakeholders.

 6. Increased control and governance

 ESM processes and enabling technology can be used to implement much-needed internal controls and to provide insight into who did what when, as well as higher-level reporting.

 7. Better service and customer experience